Quantum Satake in type A: part I: The diagrammatic approach:

 \begin{defn} Let $\RepOmq = \RepOmq(\sl_3)$ denote the following full sub-$2$-category of $\textbf{Cat}$.
 The objects are in bijection with $\Om$, where each $\xi \in \Om$ is identified with the category of $U_q(\sl_3)$ representations having central character $\Om$.
 The $1$-morphisms are (functors arising from) tensor products with finite dimensional $U_q(\sl_3)$ representations, and the $2$-morphisms are all natural transformations (i.e. $U_q(\sl_3)$-morphisms between tensor products). \end{defn}

 Now we fix an identification of $\Om$ with $\{o,g,p\}$.
 Say we identify $o$ with the trivial character, $g$ with the character of $V_{\o_1}$, and $p$ with the character of $V_{\o_2}$.
 There is a $2$-functor from $\FundOmq$ to $\RepOmq$ which on objects sends $\{o,g,p\}$ to $\Om$.
 The $1$-morphisms $go$, $pg$, and $op$ all correspond to tensoring with $V = V_{\o_1}$, while their biadjoints correspond to tensoring with $V^* = V_{\o_2}$.
-The cups and caps correspond to projection and inclusion between $V \ot V^*$ and the trivial summand.
+The cups and caps correspond to inclusion and projection between $V \ot V^*$ and the trivial summand.
 The trivalent vertex $opgo \to o$ corresponds to projection from $V^{\ot 3}$ to the trivial summand $\Lambda^3 V$.
-These projections and inclusions are unique up to scalar; one chooses the scalars correctly so that \eqref{eq:circle3} and \eqref{eq:bigon} hold.
+These projections and inclusions are unique up to scalar; one chooses the scalars so that \eqref{eq:isotopy} and \eqref{eq:bigon} hold.
+For any such choice of scalars, it turns out that \eqref{eq:circle3} and \eqref{eq:square} also hold.

 \begin{claim} Suppose that $\Bbbk = \Q(q)$.
 For any identification of $S$ with $\Om$, this $2$-functor is well-defined and fully faithful. \end{claim}

 One again, the proofs of these claims are well-known (also see \cite{Kup}), and are worthwhile exercises.
 The result also holds when $\Bbbk = \CM$, $q = 1$, and $U_q(\sl_3)$ is replaced by $\sl_3$.
 A similar claim holds when $\Bbbk = \Z[q,q^{-1}]$, for the correct integral form of $U_q(\sl_3)$.